 - Sell the gear at a local gear swap.
-Gear stores sometimes have gear swap sales where they not only are selling their own gear, but also provide an opportunity for people to sell or swap their own gear to each other.
+Gear stores sometimes have gear swap sales where they not only are selling their own gear but also provide an opportunity for people to sell or swap their own gear with each other.

 - Recycle old batteries.
 Batteries found in old headlamps or other electronics can be recycled through a local recycling organization.
 Check for local groups that will accept them.

 Sometimes old books, maps, and other publications pile up at home after trips.
 If you are not planning on using them again, consider donating or recycling them.
 Again, local Scout troops and outdoor youth programs may want guidebooks and maps for planning adventures, especially if they are not too old.